indieisaconcept/itinerary/README.md

 ##### Config

-The config object can contain any number of items, Boulevard however needs to be told how it should process the values it finds within ( see advanced > helpers ).
+The config object can contain any number of items, Itinerary however needs to be told how it should process the values it finds within ( see advanced > helpers ).

 Values within this config will be recursively merged together in the case of Objects and concat for Arrays.